Skip to main content

 Drone deliveries certainly have the potential to positively impact our Fort Worth communities.
 Everyone eats.
 But not everyone has easy and safe access to food and necessary goods.
 Think of families with infants and young children, people with fragile health, or those with constraints on mobility and transportation.
 While anyone might benefit from a reliable and convenient mechanism for delivery, for more vulnerable populations, drone delivery could be the difference between having a meal or going hungry, getting medicine and first-aid supplies when urgent, or not.
 Drones will literally change the way we use our community spaces and places.
 Ultimately, drone deliveries offer all of us the opportunity to be included in a larger community of support.
 And that is a very good thing.

-Tag IconAcademics/Community Impact/Research/Top Stories
+Tag IconAcademics/Community Impact/Innovation/Research/Top Stories